• Sign In

 compliance officer skills

 Compliance leaders have plenty of work on their plates.
-Executive decisions can vastly affect business outcomes as much as compliance automation or new tools.
+Executive decision-making can vastly affect business outcomes as much as compliance automation or new tools.
 From internal audits to chief compliance officers, here are some interesting things to note:

-50. Over 50,062 chief compliance officers work in the U.S. (Zippia).
+69. Over 50,062 chief compliance officers work in the U.S. (Zippia).

-51. Chief compliance officers in finance make more than others working the same role in other fields (Zippia).
+70. Chief compliance officers in finance make more than others working the same role in other fields (Zippia).

 Third-Party Compliance Statistics